btmartin721/makePopMap/README.md

 Author:
-Bradley T. Martin, University of Arkansas
+Bradley T. Martin, University of Arkansas;
 E-mail: btm002@email.uark.edu

 Python 2.7 Script to add a population map to a structure file.